sandal-tan/breadboard/README.md

 $ pip install .
 ```

-Once your device is [configured][2] with a `device.json`, you can install the firmware and configuration onto your
+Once your device is [configured][#configuration] with a `device.json`, you can install the firmware and configuration
-device with:
+onto your device with:

 ```bash
 $ make install